JMRI® connects to...

 Settings

-The system letter for OpenLCB connections is "M".
+The default system letter for OpenLCB connections is "M".
 OpenLCB event and object names are introduced below, with additional details and formats on a separate page.

 JMRI associates OpenLCB Events with individual JMRI objects (Sensors, Turnouts, etc.) via the JMRI System Names.
 A System Name like "MS1.2.3.4.5.6.7.8;1.2.3.4.5.6.7.9" defines a Sensor that follows the "1.2.3.4.5.6.7.8" and "1.2.3.4.5.6.7.9" OpenLCB Events to change state.